 iii.
 Spiritual things seem foolishness to the natural man.
 Why waste time on “spiritual” things when you could be making money or having fun?

 b.
-The natural man doesn’t want the things of God because he regards them as foolishness.
+Does not receive the things of the Spirit of God: The natural man doesn’t want the things of God because he regards them as foolishness.
 What is more, he can’t understand the things of God (even if he wanted to) because they are spiritually discerned.
 It would be wrong to expect the natural man to see and value spiritual things, just as it would be wrong to expect a corpse to see the material world.

 i.
 The natural man is unsaved.
 Too many Christians still think like natural men, refusing to spiritually discern things.
 When our only concern is for “what works” or the “bottom line,” we are not spiritually discerning, and we are thinking like the natural man, even though we might be saved.